Welcome to today's edition of the Rush 24-7 podcast.

 It might spell a pronunciation, but it does not spell a word.

-This is a this is this is the height.
+This is the height.

-This is political correctness, run amok.
+This is political correctness run amok.

-This is how many people were offended?
+How many people were offended?

 One or two?